devgateway/ldadm/README.md

 Add public keys to the user, reading one key per line from the given file, or standard input.
 Only single-line keys (OpenSSH format) are supported, not PEM-encoded PKCS#1 ones.

+## Unit commands

+### Listing units

+	ldadm unit list

+Search for units in subtree scope, i.e. including the root unit, and display their IDs (names).

+### Listing users in a unit

+	ldadm unit show [--full] UNIT

+List user IDs belonging to a unit.
+If `--full` argument is given, a subtree search is made, i.e. users from nested units are included.

+### Creating a new unit

+	ldadm unit add

+Add a new unit, prompting the user for required attributes.

+### Deleting a unit

+	ldadm unit delete UNIT

+Removing an empty unit.
+LDAP server must refuse the operation if the unit is not empty.

+### Moving people to a unit

+	ldadm unit assign UNIT [USER_NAME…]

+Assign users to a unit, moving their accounts from their current unit(s).
+User names are read from argument list, or standard input.

 ## Configuration file

 The program will look for the configuration file in these locations: